TIME-DEVLOPER/Animated-Button-Library/README.md

 # animated-button-library
-this library fir animated button
+this library for animated button